 - current needs for care and support and how these impact on wellbeing;

-- whether the child or carer is likely to have needs for care and support after the child in question becomes 18;
+- whether the young person or carer is likely to have needs for care and support after the young person becomes 18;

 - if so, what those needs are likely to be, and which are likely to be eligible needs;